 Mediation is a process in which an independent, neutral Mediator assists two or more disputing parties in resolving the dispute in a collaborative, consensual manner.

 "Mediation is the most significant development in dispute resolution in my lifetime.
 The development of Mediation has been a dynamic break-through in how we resolve our differences.
 The practice of mediation will come to dominate the landscape of dispute resolution.
 This will happen simply because Mediation is such an effective way of resolving disputes.
 Like everyone here at the MII I passionately believe in Mediation's potential to resolve even the most complex, intractable disputes.
-But it goes much further - in fostering resolution through negotiation rather than confrontation Mediation creates resolutions which last and promote well being and happiness."
+But it goes much further - in fostering resolution through negotiation rather than confrontation Mediation creates resolutions which last and promote well-being and happiness."
+(MII President)

 "The role of Mediator is a fascinating and challenging one.
-To be a facailitator rather than a protagonist, to be neutral rather than partial might give the impression that the role is passive, almost boring and unimportant.
+To be a facilitator rather than a protagonist, to be neutral rather than partial might give the impression that the role is passive, almost boring and unimportant.
 The reality is very different - the standard of the Mediator and their training has a profound impact on the success of the process.
-It takes a lot of qualities to interpret the communication of conflict and transform it into negotiation and agreement - it is a role which demands maturity, discipline, subtelty and highly developed communication skills."
+It takes a lot of qualities to interpret the communication of conflict and transform it into negotiation and agreement - it is a role which demands maturity, discipline, subtlety and highly developed communication skills."

 The mediator's primary role is as an impartial neutral facilitator who assists the parties toward conciliation, negotiation and agreement.
 A skilled Mediator will use a variety of communication techniques to instigate or improve dialogue and empathy between the parties.
 The Mediator provides a safe, confidential and inspirational environment in order to give the parties the best possible opportunity to resolve their dispute.